SomuYadav/AppauthWrapper/README.md

 ...
 ```

-Make a conatant file and write this var(s)
+Make a constant file and write this var(s)

 ```swift
 let clientID                   = ""